Loader gif

 Taxpayers in Minnesota pay the fourth-highest income tax rates in the country.
 Fortunately, Minnesota does allow a dependent exemption of up to $4,800 per dependent (phased out by higher income levels).

-The standard deduction for single filers and those married filing separately is $13,825, head of household is $20,800, and all other filing statuses are allowed up to $27,650 for a standard deduction (phased out by higher income levels).
+The standard deduction for single filers and those filing separately is $13,825, head of household is $20,800, and all other filing statuses are allowed up to $27,650 for a standard deduction (phased out by higher income levels).

-Various tax credits are also available on Minnesota state returns.
+Various are also available on Minnesota state returns.
 For example, individuals can claim the Child and Dependent Care Credit.
 The New Child and Working Family Credit is also an available credit — lower-income taxpayers can get up to $1,750 per qualifying dependent.

 This article is for informational purposes only and not legal or financial advice.